 Tax and gratuities are not included.
-We only charge a tax on any items purchased at the gift shop and that is it.
 The staff at KBARL is here to serve our guests and assist in anything you need.
 Acknowledgment of their service can be rewarded in the form of gratuity at the end of your visit.
 Rewarding the staff’s service contributes to the entire team of hard workers.
-We are often asked what is an appropriate amount to give and we suggest anywhere from 15-20%, which is recommended but not required.
+We are often asked what is an appropriate amount to give and we suggest 20%, which is recommended but not required.

 Our kitchen is able to handle most dietary needs.
 If you have a food allergy please inform us as soon as possible so we can do our best to meet your needs.

 We have a new gift shop located inside the main lodge.
 We sell apparel, hats, and various fun/necessary items you may desire while at the ranch.